hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/04_for_lab1.md

 """
 Exercise 3:

-Write a while loop that prints the following output: a aa aaa
+Write a for loop that prints the following output: a aa aaa